Credit Unions vs. Banks: Which Can Help You Save More Money?

 The added benefit of the more focused nature of credit unions is that they don’t just value their members’ money.
 They also value their members’ time and what’s important to them.

 This is why credit unions deliver superior service that takes the time to get to know you, your financial situation, and your goals – and then helps you meet them.
 They can do this because the folks with the decision-making power aren’t remote figures separated from employees by lots of bureaucracy.
 Credit union customer service has flexibility that big bank reps usually can’t match.
+It's always nice to know that the customer support for your local credit union, is right there in the same city in Florida.

-In practical terms, this can mean that credit union members can often get approved for loans for which they might not otherwise qualify at traditional commercial banks, likely saving money with more affordable rates and terms.
+In practical terms, this can mean that credit union members in Gainesville can often get approved for loans for which they might not otherwise qualify at traditional commercial banks, likely saving money with more affordable rates and terms.

 Did you know that joining a credit union can make you smarter?
 It’s true!
 According to the National Credit Union Administration, under the Federal Credit Union Act, a credit union is supposed to “[promote] thrift among its members.”